ktraunmueller/swift-plugins/Plugins/Plugins.docc/Plugins.md

 If plugin startup has been successful, clients can then consume the services provided by the plugin through the plugin interface.

-Similar to lazy plugin startup, plugins that are no longer in use (i.e., no longer referenced by any clients) will be shut down automatically to conserve resources.
+Similar to lazy plugin activation, plugins that are no longer in use (i.e., no longer referenced by any clients) will be shut down automatically to conserve resources.
 When a client is done using a plugin, it is expected to call ``PluginHandle/release()`` to relinquish the plugin interface. ``PluginHandle/acquire()`` and ``PluginHandle/release()``